ajayakhatri/beamProject/README.md

 - **Print:** Users can print the beam with its information and charts.

 - **Save, Share and Delete:** Users can save their beam models and analysis for future reference.
 The application also allows users to share them with colleagues or peers easily.
-User can delete beams from database by logging in as admin in django server.
+They can remove elements on a beam from view.
+Also, users can delete beams from database by logging in as admin in django server.

+- **Other features:** The application allows users to specify units, beam length, and Young's Modulus to suit the material properties of their beams.
+Users can choose beam section from preset for automatic calculation of Moment of Inertia or specify the custom value.

 ### Complexity

 The project's complexity is evident in its use of multiple technologies and the integration of various components.
 Besides the integration part what I found the most complex in the projects were: